On Bruhat-Tits theory over a higher dimensional base: Introduction

+Recall that in the equicharacteristic case when the residue field characteristic satisfies mild tameness assumptions, by \cite[Theorem 5.2.7]{base}, all parahoric subgroup schemes are recovered by the invariant direct image functor (\textit{i.e.} obtained by taking Galois invariants of Weil restriction of scalars).
+Following \cite{base} closely, in Section~\ref{schematizationmp} we show that Moy--Prasad group schemes over DVRs which generalize parahorics can be obtained by the invariant direct image together with the simplest types of dilatations.
+Over higher dimensions, this generalizes suitably using dilations results of \cite{mayeux}.
+We use results of Bruhat--Tits \cite{bruhattits} to show in Section~\ref{mixedstuff} that the generalization of \cite[Theorem 5.2.7]{base} to mixed characteristics reduces to a verification on the big cell which was done in Section~\ref{schematizationmp}, following \cite{base} closely.

-\subsubsection{Other related results and proof strategies}
+\subsection{Other related results and proof strategies}

-In \cite{land}, Bruhat-Tits group schemes are constructed by using extension of {\em birational group laws} and the theorem of Artin-Weil \cite[Expose XVIII]{sga3}.
-The possibility of such an approach is briefly mentioned in \cite[\S 3.1.7]{bruhattits}.
-We believe that even if such a construction could be carried out, proving properties such as {\em quasi-affineness} of the group scheme does not seem likely.
+In \cite{land} Bruhat--Tits group schemes are constructed by using extension of {\em birational group laws} and the theorem of Artin--Weil; see \cite[Expos\'e XVIII]{sga3}.
+The possibility of such an approach is briefly mentioned in \cite[Section 3.1.7]{bruhattits}.
+In the very recent paper \cite{lou}, smooth and separated group schemes over arbitrary Noetherian bases has been constructed; see \cite[Theorem 3.2.5]{lou}.
+This last result assumes that the {\it schematic root datum} extends to the base ring $A$.
+However, in general proving the key properties such as {\em quasi-affineness} of the group schemes does not seem immediate by these approaches.
+In the present paper, for $k\llbracket z_{1}, \ldots, z_{n}\rrbracket$ or $\mathcal{O}\llbracket z_{1}, \ldots, z_{n}\rrbracket$, where $\mathcal{O}$ is a discrete valuation ring, in the course of our proofs for each of the three types of concave functions, we actually show that the schematic root datum extends.

-In the context of the present paper on higher dimensional bases, the first construction goes back to \cite[3.9.4]{bruhattits} where for $A=k[x,y]$ or $A=A_1[[z]]$, for $A_1$ a Dedekind ring, a {\tt 2BT}-group scheme is constructed by generalising \cite[3.8.1]{bruhattits}.
-This last result assumes that the {\it schematic root datum} extends to the base ring $A$ .
-In this paper, for $k[z_1,\cdots,z_n]$ or $\mathcal{O}[x_1,\cdots,x_n]$ where $\mathcal{O}$ is a discrete valuation ring, in the course of our proofs for each of the three types of concave functions, we actually show that the schematic root datum extends.
+In the context of the present paper on higher-dimensional bases, the first construction goes back to \cite[Section~3.9.4]{bruhattits}, where for $A=k[x,y]$ or $A=A_1[[z]]$ for $A_1$ a Dedekind ring, a {\tt 2BT}-group scheme is constructed by generalising \cite[Theorem~3.8.1]{bruhattits}.

-For the second construction, in the special setting of a $2$-concave function ${\bf f} = (0,f)$ we refer to \cite{pz} and \ref{pappas} below.

-The theory for extending birational group laws from the function field to a discrete valuation ring is carried out in \cite[Chapters 4,5]{blr} and it is not clear to us if this can be carried out for a multiple choice of valuation data coming from a multiple concave function.
-Again it is not clear if the resulting group scheme is {\em quasi-affine}.
-In the case when the multi-concave function is of {\tt type II}, we need to develop a proof strategy analogous to \cite[Proposition 2.2.10]{bruhattits} (see \eqref{2.2.10}); from our point of view, this result is a natural analogue of the theory of extending birational group laws.
-It may be possible to generalise the methods of extending birational group laws to our setting, but as of now we are unable to do so.